 - Let’s start with you, bride and groom.
-Although you may be the last ones to speak, please it is so important to take a moment keep it short and genuine to stand up in front of all of your guests and thank them in a sincere way.
+Although you may be the last ones to speak, Please it is so important to take a moment to keep it short and genuine to stand up in front of all of your guests and sincerely thank them.
 These people have loved and supported you, some throughout your whole life.
-People have traveled and spent money and time and effort in order to be there on your day.
-Your guests will truly appreciate your efforts, plus they all love a good excuse to tap their glasses so you have to publicly kiss.
+People have traveled and spent money and time and effort to be there on your day.
+Your guests will truly appreciate your efforts, plus they all love a good excuse to tap their glasses, so you have to kiss publicly.

-- For the rest of you- parents of bride and groom, bridal party toasts, etc. plan ahead.
+- For the rest of you- parents of bride and groom, bridal party toasts, etc. plan.
 Before the wedding, put pen to paper and write out what you want to say.
-It is quite obvious when someone didn’t prep for the speech, there are very few people who can get away with this and make it look good although many think they can.
+It is quite obvious when someone didn’t prep for the speech, and there are very few people who can get away with this and make it look good, although many think they can.
 Plus the bride/groom bestowed this great honor on you.
-Show them you care and respect them enough to take the time to plan out what you want to say, it will show.
+Show them you care and respect them enough to take the time to plan out what you want to say, and it will show.

 - Keep it SHORT!
 Stay off Google and trust us, a good speech should be less than 5 minutes long (ideally 3-4 minutes).
 Think of your guests as having the attention span of a preschooler.
 Everyone has an agenda for the wedding.
 As much as they want to listen to you, guests are also thinking about: food, dancing, alcohol, catching up with friends/family, enjoying a night out without kids, etc. The more you keep them from this the less likely they enjoy it.
 Quality is way more important than quantity.
 You can’t tell every funny story so pick one or two and paint a hilarious picture of them with your words and wit.

 - Lastly, stay away from the following topics and you should not offend anyone!